jon-harper/E34M1/docs/modules/bottom.md

 {% set comp_type='Bottom Horns' -%}
 {% set values = product.sortEntries(product.filterComponents(comp_type).values()) -%}

 Several versions of the bottom horns are available for E34M1.
-Which version you should use depends on your hotend and your ABL method.
-See the [Compatibility](../guide.md#bottom-horns) page for a breakdown table.
+See the Intro Guide's [compatibility](../guide.md#bottom-horns) section for a table of hotends and ducts.
+Your duct should match the length of your hotend.
+If you are using Beacon or Klicky, choose the appropriate version for that ABL method.

 {% for comp in values -%}
 {{ format.comp_entry(comp, prefix, img_width="200px") }}